 Conclusion

 Ready to put your knowledge into action?
-Start by measuring the volume of a room in your home in both cubic meters and cubic feet.
+Here's the thing — start by measuring the volume of a room in your home in both cubic meters and cubic feet.
 Share your findings and any challenges you encounter in the comments below, and let's continue the conversation!